fisapool/BytesCookies/README.md

 ```

 ## Usage
-1. Click the BytesCookies icon in your browser
+1. Click the FISABytes icon in your browser
 2. Choose to Export or Import cookies
 3. For importing: select your previously exported .json file
 4. For exporting: the file will save to your downloads folder